3 New Intel CPU Side-Channel Flaws Discovered | Cyber Security

 Intel and Partners Releases Patches for Foreshadow Flaws

-Since the mitigations available for Meltdown and Spectre are not sufficient to patch above mentioned-Foreshadow vulnerabilities, Intel and partners need to roll out new patches at both software and microcode level.
+Since the mitigations available for Meltdown and Spectre are not sufficient to patch above mentioned-Foreshadow vulnerabilities, Intel and partners need to roll out new security patches at both software and microcode level.

 “Foreshadow is different from Meltdown as it targets virtual machines and SGX in addition to data stored in the operating system’s kernel (which was targeted by Meltdown),” the researchers said.